Collecting British Coins Guide

 Some coins may still be available direct from The Royal Mint from their Our Coins shop.
 You may find that coins are cheaper there than eBay or you will get a BU coin for the price of a sought-after circulated coin.
-Coin condition is important!
+The coin condition is important!

 There are plenty of fake and “copy” coins for sale on eBay.
 Familiarise yourself with a coin before you buy one.
 This is particularly true of the rare coins, such as the 1992/1993 Presidency coin or Kew Gardens 50p coin.
 See our pages on these coins for tips on how to spot the fakes.

 How to value a coin?

 All the factors above have an impact on the value of a coin.

 Deciding what a coin is worth is a tricky one, especially as UK News site hype coins to get traffic to their sites, often quoting coins that are selling for thousands of pounds.
 What they don’t offer is proof that coins eventually sold for what is being asked.

 Recent sales of similar coins are one indicator of current market worth and demand.